What are the best ways to take different vitamins?

 The Amounts Alphabet

 The recommended daily allowance, or RDA, is the daily intake of a nutrient that is appropriate for your age and sex.
 The percentage of a nutrient that a food item or supplement adds to the typical daily diet for people of all ages is known as the daily value, or DV.
 The upper limit of a nutrient is the maximum amount you should consume in a day.
-Large doses can cause a variety of side effects, such as kidney stones, organ damage, or fatigue and diarrhea.
+Large doses can cause a variety of side effects, such as kidney stones, organ damage, fatigue, and diarrhea.

-Discover What's Inside
+Discover What's Inside.

 Customize Your Recipe